Sarthak-Rajvaidya/deep-learning-from-scratch/README.md

 2. Learn the mathematical formulation
 3. Derive the important equations
 4. Implement the concept from scratch
-5. Run experiments
+5. Experiment with the implementation
 6. Analyze the results
-7. Later reproduce the same concept using modern frameworks
+7. Implement the concept using modern Deep Learning frameworks

-The project will gradually progress from a **single perceptron** to complete neural networks and eventually modern architectures such as **CNNs, RNNs, LSTMs, and Transformers**.
+The project starts from a **single perceptron** and gradually progresses toward **Artificial Neural Networks (ANNs), Deep Neural Networks, CNNs, RNNs, LSTMs, and Transformers**.

 ---